-2. Everyone knows that baseball is without a doubt one of the most boring sport events to watch (almost as big of a yawner as watching golf).
-This is from an adult stand point, imagine a three year old.
+2. Everyone knows that baseball is without a doubt one of the most boring sports events to watch (almost as big of a yawner as watching golf).
+This is from an adult standpoint, imagine a three-year-old.

 Oh, and for my husband too, he’s never been to a baseball game either.